jairoMolina9/csc-340/README.md

-# csc-340
+# csc340
-CSC 340 - Operating Systems @ Queens College
+Operating Systems @ Queens College
+Term: Fall 2020
+Professor: Joseph Svitak

+# ATTENTION
+This repository is only for future reference for myself, and educational purposes, I do not support using my code for other purposes.